Sign up for Funding Circle newsletter!

 The SBA provides a number of loan resources for small businesses to utilize when operating their business.
 For more information on loans or how to connect with a lender, visit: https://www.sba.gov/funding-programs/loans.

-With a Funding Circle term loan, you can borrow anywhere from $25,000 to $500,000 over six months to five years.
-We offer once-monthly payments and competitive, fixed interest rates so that you can deal with your crisis and budget for the future.
-The best part about our emergency business loans?
+With a Funding Circle term loan, we offer once-monthly payments and competitive, fixed interest rates so that you can deal with your crisis and budget for the future.
+The best part about our small business loans?
 You don’t need to wait — you can apply online in just minutes.
 Once you submit your application, you’ll receive a response in as little as 24 hours.
 Then, if you’re approved, you can get your funds as soon as the next business day.

 Paige Smith is a Content Marketing Writer and Senior Contributing Writer at Funding Circle.
 She has a bachelor's degree in English Literature from Cal Poly San Luis Obispo, and specializes in writing about the intersection of business, finance, and tech.
 Paige has written for a number of B2B industry leaders, including fintech companies, small business lenders, and business credit resource sites.